farazwho/battery/README.md

 Debugging required-

-1. The pulsing lightning bolt is missing
+1. The pulsing lightning bolt is missing - ✅Resolved (had to import font ilbrary)
 2. The battery has to be aligned to the center